willharwood/subjectiveimmortality/subjective_immortality.md

 This is not an obscure problem.
 The Roman philospher Lucretius, a later follower of Epicurus, put an argument into verse on why we should not be afraid:

 <p class="quote">
-     Look back---think how little you care
+     Look back -- think how little you care
      <br>For the endless ages of time
      <br>That passed, unknown, before your birth.
      <br>Nature holds a mirror for you